olaniyan4m/Thenga-Project/REAL_APP_SOLUTION.md

 ## 💡 **Why This Happened:**

 - We created a simple HTML demo for testing
-- But you want your ACTUAL Pezela app with all features
+- But you want your ACTUAL Thenga app with all features
 - Your real app is much more powerful and complete
 - We need to load your real React app instead of the demo